numerai/numerox/numerox/examples/show_stakes.rst

     2.5177    1    33  16790     0.030                  bor2
     2.1559   25  1000  16823     0.025       glasperlenspiel

-You can optionally specify the round number and the column by which to sort.
+You can optionally specify the tournament number and the column by which to sort.

 You can add your own custom columns by grabbing the dataframe and inserting whatever columns you like::